lit/lit.dev/packages/lit-dev-content/site/docs/data/context.md

 {% labs-disclaimer %}

 Context is a way of making data available to entire component subtrees without having to manually bind properties to every component.
-The data is "contextually" available, such that ancestor elements in between a provider of data and consumer of data aren't event aware of it.
+The data is "contextually" available, such that ancestor elements in between a provider of data and consumer of data aren't even aware of it.

 Lit's context implementation is part of [Lit Labs](/docs/libraries/labs/) and available in the `@lit-labs/context` package: